-But he doesn’t take the large drink and go the way I expect.
+But he doesn’t take the large drink and go away, like I expect.
 He shuffles around a little bit and pulls something out of his pocket.
 I change my mind: he’s closer to 17 than 21.

 The young man smiles almost timidly at the cashier and at me and shakes his head: “I just bought this,” he says.
-He shows us both the small red clown nose; a charity fundraiser.
+He shows us both a bright red clown nose; a charity fundraiser.

 But he doesn’t leave.
-He hovers at the head of the line as I produce my wallet and credit card, the cashier rings me out, I swipe and sign, the receipt gets printed, torn, and stuffed into the nearest bag.
+He hovers at the head of the line as I produce my wallet and credit card, and the cashier rings me out, and I swipe and sign, and the receipt gets printed, torn, and stuffed into the nearest bag.